-Once you’ve decided which package or bundle you want to buy (and I do recommend deciding before you arrive in-store), it’s time to visit a Magti shop and get set up.
+Once you’ve decided which package or bundle you want to buy (and I do recommend deciding before you arrive at the store), it’s time to visit a Magti shop and get set up.

 The process is quick and painless.
-Note that Magti staff speak fluent English.
+Every Magti branch has at least one staff member who can speak fluent English.

 Remember to bring your passport and either cash or card for payment.